How to get Jobs in South Korea for Indians?

 What do you need to get jobs in Korea?

 All job options share some basic requirements.
-If you wish to work in South Korea, you must have a university degree.
+To work in South Korea, you must have a university degree.
 The 12th pass won’t be sufficient, mostly.

 Your degree must be related to the job you are seeking.
-The specific criteria differ as per the company and industry where you intend to apply.
+The specific criteria differ as per the company and industry which you intend to apply.

 You may need a TEFL, CELTA, or TESOL certificate as an English teacher.

 Likewise, some management roles may require prior experience, along with MBA.
 A good health record and no criminal background are also vital!